In collaboration with:

 With realistic case scenarios that demonstrate best practices, our course builds a bridge from content to practice for our students.
 Aquifer Pediatrics’ interactive virtual patient cases are based on the COMSEP curriculum.
 The cases ensure that students are exposed to all the various clinical scenarios, irrespective of location or time of year.

 Aquifer Pediatrics can be used by third-year medical students, Physician Assistant students, and Nurse Practitioner students as a complement to a clerkship or course on pediatrics.
 The complementary Aquifer Pediatrics Exam can be used as a summative course exam or as practice for another standardized exam.

-We are excited to share that innovative new formative assessments are now in development for Aquifer Pediatrics.
+Aquifer Calibrate, an innovative system for formative assessments, is in development for Aquifer Pediatrics.
 Calibrate combines the concepts of test-enhanced learning and distributed practice to facilitate efficient study planning and self-directed learning for students and identify at-risk students and curricular gaps for faculty.
 Calibrate is available with your 2023-24 institutional subscription to Pediatrics.